DelineaXPM/ansible-ss-collection/docs/tss.md

 token_path_uri (False, any, "")
 The path to append to the base URL to form a valid OAuth2 Access Grant request.

-server_type (False, any, secret_server)
-Define the server type used for authentication secret server or platform. secret_server server type is used for the Delinea Secret Server. platform server type is used for the Delinea Platform.
-This parameter is required only when accessing the secret using a platform token instead of user credentials.

 ## Examples

 ```yaml